Bkaur12/GMRT-tutorials/docs/source/HIabsv0.rst

 .. _HIabs:

-Spectral line  data reduction using CASA (source 1543+480)
+Spectral line  data reduction using CASA
 ========================================================

 The tutorial is intended to provide you an introduction to the basic steps involved in